 The bin store is accessed from the lift lobby via a ventilated lobby separated with double door fire protection.
 The doors inspected appeared to be solid and robust with working self-closers.
-Access to the bin store was not available, however, from previous buildings it is expected that it is provided with a wall mounted sprinkler and a fusible link damper at the base of the bin chute which will limit potential fire size and spread.
+The bin store is provided with a wall mounted sprinkler and a fusible link damper at the base of the bin chute which will limit potential fire size and spread.
+This is shown in the following figure.